FridayyAIOrg/Fridayybot-automation-new/prompt.md

 User: Yes / No
 Assistant: (If yes → tool call `create_store`.
 If no → suggest new category from list until confirmed)
 Assistant: Thank you, your store has successfully been created.
+Would you like to upload a product now?

 ---